Alternate Assessment - Dynamic Learning Maps

 Alternate Assessment Schedule

-The Alaska Alternate Assessment tests students with significant cognitive disabilities in grades 3-9 in English Language Arts and Mathematics, and grades 4, 8, and 10 in Science.
+The Alaska Alternate Assessment tests students with significant cognitive disabilities in grades 3-9 in English Language Arts and Mathematics, and grades 5, 8, and 10 in Science.
+(Please note, starting in the spring of 2022 the Science assessment will no longer be administered to students in grade 4.)

 The Alaska Alternate Assessment for English Language Arts and Mathematics are based on content standards called the Alaska- Dynamic Learning Maps (DLM) Essential Elements.
 These are aligned to the Alaska English Language Arts & Mathematic Standards, but reduced in complexity, breadth, and depth.
 The alternate achievement standards are achievement level descriptors that are different from the achievement standards for the general education assessment.
 The achievement levels (cut points and descriptors) reflect a different set of academic expectations for students with significant cognitive disabilities.